qompassai/KO/README.md

 - Make sure your internet connection is stable
 - Restart your computer and try again
 - Ask for help in our support forum or community chat
-- This software is licensed under the
+- This software is licensed under the GNU Affero General Public License (AGPL) V3.0(https://www.gnu.org/licenses/agpl-3.0.en.html)

 Remember, you're setting up a complex environment, so don't worry if it doesn't work perfectly the first time.
 Keep trying, and don't hesitate to ask for help!